JeffKoMS/mslearn-azure-developer-create/python/real-time-voice/README.md

     * Configures the web app environment variables
     * The script will provide the App Service endpoint

+The script provides two deployment options: 1.
+Full deployment; and 2.
+Redeploy the image only.
+Option 2 is only for post-deployment when you want to experiment with changes in the application.

-> Note: You can run the script in PowerShell using the `bash azdeploy.sh` command, this command also let's you run the script in Bash without having to make it an executable.
+> Note: You can run the script in PowerShell, or Bash, using the `bash azdeploy.sh` command, this command also let's you run the script in Bash without having to make it an executable.

 ## Local development